nical/guillotiere/cli/README.md

 ### list

-This command dumps a list od the allocated and free rectangles in stdout.
+This command dumps a list of the allocated and free rectangles in stdout.

 ```bash
 guillotiere list